EMHASS Development

 We can delete the Docker image and container via:

-docker rm -f emhass-container #force delete Docker container
+docker rm -f emhass-test

 Other Docker Options